Starttoaster/proxmox-exporter/README.md

 ![Cluster dashboard](content/cluster-dashboard.png)

-A Grafana dashboard that implements this exporter with metrics from node_exporter is also in the works.
-Contributions are welcome for this as well.

 ## Alerting

 The Helm chart in this repository comes with some Prometheus rules for PVE servers.
 More alerts are being added to it over time.
 Find that in the `chart/proxmox-exporter/templates` directory.